jkpth/StorageTool/README.md

 4. **Recent Files**: View recently added or modified books
 5. **Find Duplicates**: Identify potential duplicate books
 6. **Settings**: Configure StorageTool options and set your books directory
+7. **Check for Updates**: Automatically check for and install the latest version of StorageTool

 ## Configuration